S&P 500 ends at record as jobs report eases Fed worries

 For the week, the Dow and the S&P each gained 0.2 percent and the Nasdaq rose 0.06 percent.

-Family Dollar Stores Inc FDO.N shares lost 1.2 percent to $79.11 after the discount retailer rejected Dollar General Corp's (DG.N) sweetened takeover bid.
+Family Dollar Stores Inc shares lost 1.2 percent to $79.11 after the discount retailer rejected Dollar General Corp's sweetened takeover bid.
 Shares of Dollar General fell 2.3 percent to $63.01.

 About 5.2 billion shares traded on all U.S. platforms, according to BATS exchange data, compared with the five-day average of 5.1 billion.